 ‘I don't eat in the mornings.'

-When Murph and the woman exchanged a glance, Roy felt like shit.
-He was a boy amongst men.
-He followed Murph and sat down with him.
-What the fuck did these guys have to laugh about?
-He looked around.
-In the top corner were the Paddy’s.
-They were gnarled old fuckers who’d been in construction all their lives.
+When Murph and the woman exchanged a glance, Roy felt like shit, a boy amongst men.
+He followed Murph to a table, sat down with him and wondered, what the fuck did these guys had to laugh about?
+In the top corner were the Paddy’s; all gnarled old fuckers, been in construction all their lives.
 On the next table were the painters.
-Roy remembered he’d started an apprenticeship painting, but the boss's son was a bully, so Roy smacked him over the head with a tin of emulsion one day and walked off the job.
+Roy started an apprenticeship painting once, but the boss's son was a wanker, a bully.
+Roy smacked him over the head with a tin of emulsion one day and walked off the job.
 He never went back.
 Who was the arsehole now?

 He felt a hand on his shoulder.

 ‘How ya doin?'
 Eric said.